Skip to main content

 • Daily aspirin has been shown to reduce the risk of colorectal cancer and certain other cancers in Lynch syndrome.
 The optimal dose remains to be established (see the ongoing CAPP3 study).
 Current UK Cancer Genetics Group guidelines recommend a dose of 150mg once daily, but individuals weighing over 70kg may benefit from a higher dose.

-• Surveillance for colorectal cancer by screening colonoscopy every two years (from age 25 for MLH1/MSH2 and age 35 for MSH6/PMS2 mutation carriers).
+• Surveillance for colorectal cancer by screening colonoscopy every two years (from age 25 for carriers of constitutional pathogenic variants in MLH1 or MSH2 and age 35 for carriers of constitutional pathogenic variants in MSH6 or PMS2).

 • Screening for extracolonic cancers has not been shown to be effective, and is not recommended outside of research studies.
 The following should be considered to reduce cancer risk:

-• Prompt investigation of any symptoms (gynaecological, urinary, gastrointestinal, dermatological and so on).
+• there should be prompt investigation of any symptoms (such as gynaecological, urinary, gastrointestinal or dermatological symptoms); and

 • Referral of affected patients to clinical genetics should be arranged to discuss onward management, family planning implications, and cascade testing of relatives at risk.